JacquelynnRohrich/Sprint-Challenge--Theory-Algorithms/theory/answers.md

 * \d\d?\d?\d?-\d\d?-\d\d?
 (any digits with any digit being optional separated by - )

+## Draw a state machine that corresponds to the following regex:

+      ab*c+d?[ef]

+  Remember the ε transition can be used to move between states without consuming input.

+  *see file theory.png for answer

-* A lion can be sleeping, eating, hunting, or preening.
-Draw a state machine diagram for the lion and label the transition events that cause state transitions.
+## A lion can be sleeping, eating, hunting, or preening.
+Draw a state
+  machine diagram for the lion and label the transition events that cause state transitions.

-  open file lion.png for answer
+  * see file lion.png for answer